 Sausages that are firm, crisp on the outside and packed with flavor on the inside.
 Sausages that won’t break, tear or fall apart into the grill while they cook or as soon as we try to turn them with our tongs.
 Sausages that will continue to hold their shape when they are sliced or bitten into…even if they are gluten-free.
 With these tips, you can make homemade vegan sausages that will hold up on the grill and be the life of the party:

 Once you choose the base, you need to decide on the spice blend for your sausages.
 Some people like sage, others like maple and still others (including me) prefer spicy Spanish and Italian flavors.
-To make sage sausages (similar to breakfast sausages), combine dried sage, allspice, marjoram, red pepper flakes, fennel, salt, pepper and brown sugar.
+To make sage sausages (similar to breakfast sausages), combine dried sage, allspice, marjoram, red pepper flakes, fennel, salt, pepper, and brown sugar.
 For maple sausage, use dried sage, dry mustard, fennel, salt, pepper and real maple syrup.
 You can also add in pieces of apple by pulsing the sausage mixture in a food processor.
 For the spicy kick of Mexican chorizo sausage, combine ground cumin, ancho chile powder, cayenne, onion, paprika, oregano, salt, pepper and red wine vinegar.
 Andouille sausage flavors include garlic, salt, pepper, cayenne, chile powder, thyme, allspice, paprika, mace, bay and sage.
-My blend for spicy Italian sausage combines garlic, fennel, paprika, smoked paprika, red pepper flakes, oregano, salt, pepper and allspice.
+My blend for spicy Italian sausage combines garlic, fennel, paprika, smoked paprika, red pepper flakes, oregano, salt, pepper, and allspice.
+And these Red Bean Sausages use garlic powder, fennel, sweet and smoked paprika, oregano, sage, thyme, allspice, and chipotle powder.
 Again, experiment with different spice blends and learn which flavor profiles you like best.

 Now that we have added all this flavor and spice to our sausages, we need to do something to make them hold together and have that dense texture, that “bite” that you expect from a sausage.
-Any type of flour can be used to the binding.
+Any type of flour can be used to the binding and bread crumbs can also be used, as in these Spicy Veggie Dogs.
 I prefer brown rice flour since I make my sausages gluten-free.
 When I was perfecting my sausage recipe, I tried making them with brown rice but I found I preferred the texture I got from using flour.
 Vital wheat gluten is usually found in vegan sausage recipes.

 It not only helps bind the ingredients when the strands of gluten form but it is what gives the sausages their dense, chewy texture.
 For gluten-free sausages, the key to getting that firm texture is xanthan gum or guar gum.
 These gums are used as thickeners in baking and gravies and they provide the structure that would normally be provided by gluten.
 A bag of xanthan gum is a bit expensive, but a little bit goes a very long way, so it is well worth the investment.